Disclaimer: I don’t own the Lancers and have made no profit from this story.

 “Jeez, Murdoch, who’d a guessed it, huh, me a daddy.
 Hey, I just realised I’ll be twenty when the baby’s born.
 Claire told me its nine months till they come, is that right, Papi?”

-Murdoch smiled; lightening the mood.
-Upon seeing this, Johnny curled up beside him and tentatively laid his head on his fathers lap.
+Murdoch smiled; lightening the mood and Johnny curled up beside him; tentatively laying his head on his father’s lap.

-Murdoch closed his eyes as his heart pounded in his chest.
-He loved these moments now but felt scared, he wasn’t ready to lose Johnny to anyone…not yet.
-Hell he’d just found him again.
+Murdoch closed his eyes contentedly, his heart pounding in his chest at the closeness of his younger son.
+These tender moments were becoming more and more and he loved them, but he was a worried man never the less.
+Looking down at his boys head and watching him, snuggle into him, he realized he wasn’t ready to lose Johnny to anyone…not yet.
+Hell he’d just found him.
 He began to gently rub Johnny’s neck.

 Johnny gasped rarely did his father cuss and when he did you sat up and listened, so he did.